muObscure/SZGESv3/GESV3.md

 ## Overview

+This document is for data experts, Data Engineering, ETL engineers, and systems engineering professionals evaluating or using Senzing Software to integrate their data sources.

 The Senzing Software (TM) performs entity resolution – determining when entities are the same or related within and across data sources.
 This specification focuses on entities that are persons or organizations, such as customers, prospects, vendors, employees, and watch lists.
-It contains a dictionary of pre-configured attributes that are used to resolve and relate persons or companies and outlines the process of creating data sets with them so that they are readily consumable by the Senzing engine.
-The dictionary also serves to identify what information is desirable to perform Entity Resolution.
+It contains a dictionary of pre-configured attributes that are used to resolve and relate persons or companies and outlines the process of creating data sets with them so thatthey are readily consumable by the Senzing engine.
+The dictionary also serves to identify what features in the data is desirable to perform Entity Resolution.
+Data must be presented to the engine in either a JSON or CSV file format using the dictionary registered attributes contained in this specification prior to loading.

-Data must be presented to the engine in either a JSON or CSV file format using the dictionary registered attributes contained in this specification.
-The advantage of JSON is that its hierarchical structure allows for multiple names, addresses, phones, etc to be presented in a single structure as one record may have only one address and another may have five.
-CSV files are flat and multiple values must be presented as additional columns, so if the maximum number of addresses is five, then all rows in the csv file will include space for five addresses, whether needed for that record, or not.

-There are several ways to load data into Senzing

-- You can use the G2Loader.py python script in the install package that loads JSON or CSV files.
-There is a demo of it here ...
-Exploratory-Data-Analysis- 1 - Loading-the-truth-set-demo
-- You can instantiate “stream” loader processes that read from queues as demonstrated here ... github.com/Senzing/docker-compose-demo
-- Or you can call Senzing directly from your current processes to add, update, delete or even search records on demand by calling the API directly as documented [on the Senzing docs](https://docs.senzing.com/python/senzing-G2Engine-reference.html#Insert)

-In any of these cases, your source data must be mapped according to this specification.

-## Dictionary of registered attributes
+## Dictionary of Registered Attributes

 ### Attributes for the record key

 Senzing is an entity repository that helps locate records for the same entity across data sources.
 Think of it as a pointer system to where an entity’s records can be found.
 These are the fields required to tie the records in Senzing back to the contributing sources.

 | Attribute Name| Type | Required | Example | Notes |